ewen-lbh/parcoursup-dataviz/README.md

 ![One graph plotting waitlist position & length over time for a wish](./demo-graph.png)

-NOTE: The name is removed from the demo image, you'll of course see it.
+NOTE: The wish name has been cut out from the demo image, you'll of course see it.

 NOTE: The image is slightly red-tinted here because of my transparent desktop background, the image itself has a perfectly white background.